 DWI Administrative Hearing Lawyer Bates County, MO.
 If you have been arrested for DWI/DUI near Bates County, MO, you’re facing more than just criminal charges—you’re also at risk of losing your driver’s license.
 The Missouri Department of Revenue (DOR) initiates an automatic suspension or revocation of your license following a DWI arrest, but you have the right to challenge this action through an administrative hearing.

-You have only 15 days following your arrest to request this hearing.
-Don’t wait—protect your license by contacting a Bates County, MO DWI administrative hearing lawyer at Combs Waterkotte now.
-Call (314) 900-HELP or reach out online to schedule a free, confidential consultation with one of our expert Bates County, MO DWI/DUI defense attorneys who can fight for your driving privileges and build a strong defense for your case in Bates County, MO.
+Time is critical—you have just 15 days from your arrest to request a hearing.
+Don’t delay.
+Protect your driving privileges in Bates County, MO and beyond by calling a trusted DWI administrative hearing lawyer at Combs Waterkotte right away.
+Call (314) 900-HELP or contact us online to schedule a confidential consultation and let one of our experienced Bates County, MO DWI/DUI defense attorneys build a powerful defense for your case.

 Understanding DWI Administrative Hearings in Bates County, MO